davidebukali/Ecommerce/README.md

 ## Contributing

-Create a PR and lets create the best ecommerce store in Uganda :)
+Create a PR and lets build the best ecommerce store in Uganda :)

 ## License